Selected departures from April to October 2019

 Continuing to Cascais a chic coastal town near to Lisbon, for our final night's stay, at the five-star “Pousada”, one of Portugal’s classic hotels.
 Converted from historic buildings (similar to Spain’s Paradores) the hotel is set within the impressive walls of a 16th century coastal citadel overlooking the famous marina.
 Some buildings were actually a royal residence and a stylishly sympathetic restoration of centuries-old buildings and stone work - completed at a cost of 18 million Euros in 2013 - combines historical legacy with modern comfort, art and stunning style.
 The public rooms are very stylish, the rooms contemporary and there is a pool too.

 Today you join your transfer to the airport for your return flight back home after a memorable tour.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement.
-The price includes return flights, three nights’ accommodation in Lisbon with breakfast and three nights’ accommodation in Oporto with breakfast and dinner, and one-night accommodation in Cascais with breakfast and dinner, all tours as mentioned, all local accommodation taxes, all transfers and the services of a Riviera Travel tour manager.
+The price includes return flights, seven nights accommodation, daily breakfast and three dinners (or one dinner if staying at the Royal Bridges Hotel) all tours as mentioned, all local accommodation taxes, all transfers and the services of a Riviera Travel tour manager.